 Everything You Need to Know About Bed Bugs

 The adult bed bug is a small, brown (to reddish brown when fed), oval-shaped parasitic insect, typically about 4 - 5mm long and 1.5 – 3mm wide.
-They have a front pair of wings, but fortunately cannot fly.
+They have a front pair of wings but fortunately cannot fly.
 Young bed bugs are called nymphs, they are smaller and appear translucent in colour.
+Young ones are almost impossible to see and the adults are hiding more than well.
+The only thing that can get them out of their cover is the warmth of the blood rushing through our bodies.

 Bed bugs are parasites and feed exclusively on blood.
 The common bed bug (Cimex lactularius) is most famous due to its preference only for human blood.
 However, if a human is not available they will gladly feast on any other warm-blooded creature, such as your pet.
 As mosquitoes, bed bugs are mainly attracted by the carbon dioxide which people release.
 Nonetheless, bed bugs are known for being able to survive from 5 months up to a year (provided the right conditions) without feeding on blood.